 What’s the Link?

 Migraine is an actual condition and migraine headaches are a symptom.
 The reason for it develops isn’t clear.
-Right now, experts’ best guess is that they’re caused by a glitch in your brain activity.
+Right now, experts’ best guess is that they’re caused by a problem in your brain activity such as with electrical activity or the vascular system.
 This affects the chemicals in your brain, as well as the nerve signals it sends out.

 Alcohol’s exact role in triggering a migraine isn’t fully known.
 Many things are probably at play.
 For instance, alcohol byproducts called congeners have been linked to headaches.
 Dark-colored alcohols like red wine, brandy, and whiskey may contain more of them.